 My heart lurched at the sound of my name on his lips—at the seductive way he softly rounded the r.

-Despite both of our families living in America now, Gregor had been sent back to Russia just over five years ago because of some hastily covered up scandal at his college.
-So his accent was thicker, giving his voice a decadent darkness that was almost mesmerizing.
+Despite both of our families living in America now, Gregor had been sent back to Russia just over five years ago because of some hastily covered-up scandal at his college.
+So his accent was thicker, giving his voice decadent darkness that was almost mesmerizing.